Skip to Main Content

 Texts and Treatises

-You can search for online and print treatises ASU Library catalog by using subject headings such as Energy & Utilities Law and Energy Policies.
+You can search for online and print treatises in the ASU Library catalog by using subject headings such as Energy & Utilities Law and Energy Policies.
 You can limit your results to e-books by clicking “Full Text Online” on the right.
 Print books available in other ASU libraries may be requested and delivered to you at the law library.

 Advanced Introduction to Law and Renewable Energy (Joel B. Eisen, 2021)

-Energy Law in a Nutshell (Joseph P. Tomain, 2017) (West Academic login required)
+Energy Law in a Nutshell (Joseph P. Tomain, 2022)

-Oil and Gas Law in a Nutshell (John S. Lowe, 2019)
+Oil and Gas Law in a Nutshell (John S. Lowe, 2024, available on campus or with ASURITE or a West Academic account)

 Renewable Energy: Law, Policy and Practice (Troy A. Rule, 2018)